Anurose-DA/DataXLabs-Task-1-Data-cleaning-and-preprocessing/README.md

 # DataX Labs – Task 1: Data Cleaning and Preprocessing

-##  Project Overview
+##  Task 1 Overview

-This project was completed as part of the **Data Analyst Internship at DataX Labs**.
+This task was completed as part of the **Data Analyst Internship at DataX Labs**.

 The objective of this task was to clean and preprocess a raw sales dataset using **Microsoft Excel Power Query** and prepare it for further analysis.